edbosisto/blog_website_template/README.md

-# blog_website_template
+# A Blog Website Template

-A blog website using Python with Flask back end - "Clean blog" template with bootstrap front end
+- A simple blog website using Flask for back end
+- "Clean blog" template using bootstrap for front end design